UjwalTalele/Face-Recognition/README.md

-# Face-Recognition-WebApp
+# Face-Recognition

-A face detection web app with opencv
+A face detection app with OpenCV